Advanced-Programming-1402/Sixth-Assignment-Advanced-Multithreading/README.md

 It only uses addition, multiplication, and division.
 No square roots.
 It computes π directly (not 1/π).
 And even though there are complicated formulas that converge faster, this simple one still converges at about 0.6 decimal digits per term.

-## Why I preferred this algorithm :
+## 👤Why I preferred this algorithm :

 1. Easier to implement this algorithm as a code than other algorithms.
 2. Good accuracy.